eshaanagarwal/zluri-chatbot/README.md

 `section_index.index` and `chunk_index.index`: These files store the indexes for topic headings (sections) and content chunks, enabling efficient retrieval during a query.

+### Generate Groq API Key
+Generate Groq API key to use LLMs hosted by Groq.
+We are particularly using llama4 models but these can be changes to better and suitable models

+> edit `config.py` to add the GROQ_API_KEY

 ## How to Run